internetarchive/wayback-machine-webextension/contribution-guide.md

 To learn how to write a good commit message,please see [https://chris.beams.io/posts/git-commit/](https://chris.beams.io/posts/git-commit/)
  - Push the changes to the repository using
 `git push -u origin <branch-name>`
  - Open the main github repository, and create a Pull Request.
-(You will see an option when you open the repositary)
+(You will see an option when you open the repository)
  - Review the PR title, and make it meaningful.
 For example
 `"Fix 399: Popup background now Black"`